ellabuysse/RecipeMatchApp/README.md

 **Required Must-have Stories**

+* User can login into existing account
-* User can create a new account
+* User can sign up for new account
-* User can login
+* User can login with Facebook account
-* User can view a feed of curated recipes based on preferences
+* User can view an endless stream of recipes
-* User can filter recipes by category
+* User can swipe right to like a recipe
-* User can swipe right/left to like/discard a recipe
+* User can swipe left to discard a recipe/move to the next one
-    * Liked recipes are saved to grid on profile for later use
+* User can tap on a recipe to view details
-* User can view details of recipe and go to external recipe site
+* User can double tap to like a recipe
-* User can share recipe to Facebook profile
+* User can view a grid of liked and saved recipes on their profile

 **Optional Nice-to-have Stories**

+* User can search for recipes by title or keyword
 * User can create their own recipe that is added to their profile
 * User can comment on a recipe and like or 5 star rating
-* Search bar
 * User can filter recipes by popularity
 * User can view other users' profiles and see their liked recipes